 Preprints and Prior Publication

 Science Partner Journals will not consider any paper or component of a paper that has been published or is under consideration for publication elsewhere in any language.
-Distribution on the internet and conference proceedings may be considered prior publication and may compromise the originality of the paper, although we do allow posting on certain not-for-profit preprint servers such as ArXiv and bioRxiv.
+Distribution on the internet and conference proceedings may be considered prior publication and may compromise the originality of the paper, although we will accept submissions of papers first made available on not-for-profit preprint servers, such as ArXiv, AgriRxiv, and bioRxiv.
 Please contact the editorial office with questions regarding this policy or allowable postings.
 In addition, copies of papers submitted to other journals by any of the authors that relate to a research article submitted to any Science Partner Journal must be included with the submission.

 Data Sharing and Materials Availability